vghuy17ck1/svt-av1-psyex/README.md

 #### **Higher visual quality with a CPU tradeoff**
 For a significant visual quality increase at the cost of more encoding time:
 *   Add `--complex-hvs 1` to the above settings.
 This enables much higher quality mode decisions, which can greatly increase visual quality in all scenarios when psy-rd is active, particularly at higher strengths.
+*   If using Preset 3 and faster, set `--hbd-mds 1` to get static 10-bit mode decision, increasing visual quality and efficiency at all times.
+*   If using Preset 4 and faster, set `--enable-dlf 2` to increase deblocking filter quality.

 #### **Anime Encoding (Minimal Blur)**
 To preserve smooth, clean high quality lines in anime without excessive bitrate: